dcampbell24/hnefatafl/CONTRIBUTING.md

 ## Copyright and Licenses

-Only These files are licensed under the AGPLv3:
+These files are licensed under the AGPLv3:

 ```toml
 include = ["src/**/*", "README.md", "CHANGELOG.md", "COPYING"]